Up to 80% off Summer Savers >

 The Talon 1 is the best in the range.

-This model features a couple of really important upgrades that are worthwhile for riders who are going to spending time on mountain bike trails.
+This model features a couple of upgrades over the Talon 2 that will appeal to riders who are going to spending time on mountain bike trails.